grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 ## HTTP Alerting API

-You can use the [Alerting HTTP API][alerting_http_provisioning] to return existing alerting resources in JSON and import them to another Grafana instance using the same API.
+You can use the [Alerting HTTP API][alerting_http_provisioning] to return existing alerting resources in JSON and import them to another Grafana instance using the same endpoint.
 For instance:

 | Resource    | Method / URI                          | Summary                  |
 | ----------- | ------------------------------------- | ------------------------ |